OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 Finished supabase secrets unset.
 ```

+### Run Migrations

+Todo write stuff

-## How to Deploy Function
+### Deploy Edge Function

-When developing Supabase Edge Functions, we can deploy to a local or production environment.
-Local function development allows you to iterate quickly and efficiently to test the function.
+We can deploy edge functions to a local or production environment.
+Developing locally allows us to test and iterate quickly.

-### Serve Locally
+#### Hosting locally

 1. Start the Supabase Docker container, navigate to the root directory of this sample project and run `supabase start`.
 2. To serve the function, run `supabase functions serve push --env-file ./supabase/.env.local --debug`